gmatteo/abinit_gw_benchmarks/ZrO2/README.md

 Four Megabytes per CPU should be enough for this system.

+Reference output files are available in `screening_refs` and `sigma_refs` but I don't expect the numerical results to be stable as the WFK is not converged.

 ### MPI-parallelism in the SCF + NSCF part.

 I've designed the input file so that one can execute this part on an arbitrary number of MPI procs.